What are the standards that a police officer should work to?

 If this is not possible, or your case is more serious, your complaint may be recorded.
 There are several ways a complaint can be dealt with depending on the circumstances and how serious it is:

-The Professional Standards Department look at each allegation and decide how your complaint will be dealt with.
+The Professional Standards Department look at each allegation independently and decide how your complaint will be dealt with.

 What is the Independent Office for Police Conduct?